zorca/newconomy-styleguide/pages/01.basics/02.typography/docs.md

 ---

 ## Typeface
 At the heart of good typography is a good typeface.
-We use **Fira Sans** for all headings and paragraphs.
+We use **Fira Sans** font for all headings and paragraphs.
+For special UI elements we use **Titillium Web** font.

 ## Headings